mayconfmelo/min-manual/src/lib.typ

 // NAME: Minimal Manuals

-// TODOC: Change to min-manual doc-comments
+// NOTDONE: Not documented with doc-comments due to comments using /// and conflicting

 #let manual-cmd-state = state("manual-cmd")
 #let manual-version-state = state("manual-version")